 There are many kinds of humour to be found in English Civil War material.
 They come in fascinating shapes, forms, and stories.

-Oxford’s Trinity College president, Ralph Kettell, kept to hardened traditions by reputedly spying on students through keyholes to see if they were studying, and labelled those he found slacking to be ‘turds’ and ‘scobberlotchers’.
+Oxford’s Trinity College president, Ralph Kettell, reputedly spied on students through keyholes to see if they were studying, and labelled those he found slacking to be ‘turds’ and ‘scobberlotchers’.
 I’m not so sure what to make of John Dougill’s description that he ‘carried scissors in his muff’ (44).

-This ode transforms farting into a speech-act, and therefore political statement.
+This ode transforms farts into political speech-acts.
 To talk out of one’s arse, figuratively speaking, may have been an epithet set in place long ago.
 The very literal was, for our amusement, hinted at by David Mitchell in his excellent column this week about research councils.

-The circle would not be complete without the forbidden sport.
+It would not be complete without the forbidden sport.
 In the 1650s, Samuel Pepys comes across several pornographic volumes.
 His attention is particularly drawn to L’Ecole des Filles, despite it being ‘rather worse than Puttana Errante‘.
-Attempts to resist the book are futile, and he concedes to buying it ‘in plain binding’ so that he could burn it once read to destroy the evidence.
+Attempts to resist the book are futile, and he concedes to buying it ‘in plain binding’ so that he could burn it after reading to destroy the evidence.

 There are witty and creative ways to keep bodily functions a pleasingly fresh source of humour, but we owe medieval and early modern predecessors a debt for circumventing decorum, censorship, and rigidity.
 Who knows?
 Keeping a sense of humour alive 350 years ago might have allowed us to today.

 Just look at these guys and girls getting all visceral in the name of fun.